 The ever popular “A Christmas Fantasy” parade takes place at Disneyland, with 100+ performers in the parade including Mickey, Minnie and a special guest from the North Pole…Santa Claus!
 I love parades as the perfect way for my kids to see all their favorite characters without the massive meet n’ greet lines.
 You’ll be able to wave at Pixar friends like Buzz & Woody, blow kisses to Anna & Elsa from Frozen and spy Pluto & Goofy building their gingerbread house.

 Stay in the parks until dark and be rewarded with entertainment that lights up the night!
 Sleeping Beauty’s Winter Castle has a magical lighting ceremony twice nightly.
 Believe…In Holiday Magic, the fireworks spectacular will includes tons of twinkling lights illuminating Sleeping Beauty Castle, projections down Main Street USA and a magical snowfall as well!
-Snow falls in several locations at Disneyland and California Adventure.
-We were able to catch the flakes coming down near Redwood Creek Challenge Trail.
+Snow falls in several locations at Disneyland during this event (check the Disneyland app to verify locations during your visit).

 Ways to Maximize Your Time and Money at Disneyland for Christmas

 Even when it’s busy during the holiday season, you can still maximize your time and money spent during your Disneyland Christmas vacation.
 MaxPass is an absolute must when it comes to making the most of your time.
 My friend Leslie at Trips with Tykes perfectly explains how MaxPass works and why everyone should plan to use this at least one day during the busy holiday season at Disneyland.